google/deeppolisher/README.md

 We thank Mira Mastoras, Mobin Asri and Benedict Paten from the Genomics Institute at University of California, Santa Cruz for providing critical feedback and evaluation on the performance of DeepPolisher.
-We also thank Mira mastoras for the image describing how DeepPolisher works presented in this page.
+We also thank Mira Mastoras for the image describing how DeepPolisher works presented in this page.

 ## License